pixano/pixano/docs/api_reference/data_model.md

     nb_frames: int      # <-- idem
     image: list[SequenceFrame]   # <-- this type is a list of SequenceType, it falls in VIEW group
     objects: list[TrackObject]   # <-- this type is a list of TrackObject, it falls in OBJECT group
-    tracklets: list[TrackletWithTimestep]  # <-- this type is a list of TrackletWithTimestep, it falls in TRACKLET group
+    tracklets: list[Tracklet]  # <-- this type is a list of Tracklet, it falls in TRACKLET group
 ```

 ## VIEW Group classes